 When Lisa Camerlengo, marketing leader at StoneTurn, a global advisory firm, led her team through a rebrand in 2017, there were a million moving parts from a communications perspective, both internally and externally.
-“We managed it successfully — with an extremely lean team — by establishing a solid project management plan at the outset,” she says.
+“We managed it successfully — with an extremely lean team — by establishing a solid agile marketing management plan at the outset,” she says.

-Clear deadlines, assigned responsibilities, and change notifications
+Clear deadlines and change notifications

 “In the professional services world, direction can change on a dime, so it’s critical to ensure that all team members are connected,” says Camerlengo.
-In addition to weekly team meetings, natural checkpoints are built into the project lifecycle and embedded in the project management tool her team uses as well.
+In addition to daily standups, natural checkpoints are built into the project lifecycle and embedded in the project management tool her team uses as well.
 “These check-ins during the process and final reviews before distribution provide a record to refresh our memories when necessary, or work as a way to coordinate if someone is unavailable and needs to catch up later,” she says.

 “Integration is the name of the game when it comes to marketing today,” says Ahmed.
 “Especially for buyer’s journeys that can last more than 18-20 months, prospects need to feel like they are interacting with one company,” he adds.
 “The marketing and sales teams need to be able to stitch together all those micro-interactions to have a broader impact of driving sales,” he says.
 That’s why he calls silos “anti-marketing.”

-Adoption of purpose-built marketing tools
+Adoption of purpose-built agile marketing tools

-Communication to avoid campaign launch mistakes
+Communication to avoid campaign mistakes

-Poor marketing team communication often leads to mistakes, particularly on the content side.
+Poor communication often leads to mistakes, particularly on the content side.
 “For example, when a communication is distributed before it has been reviewed by all of the appropriate parties or hasn’t been properly proofread, it can damage a firm’s reputation if the information is inaccurate or positioned incorrectly,” says Camerlengo.